-- The best of Christchurch – gap fillers, parks, museums, bike tours and cardboard cathedrals
+- Experience the best of Christchurch from museums to gap fillers, bike tours to cardboard cathedrals

-- Visit aquamarine lakes and star-filled skies near Lake Tekapo
+- Marvel at aquamarine lakes and star-filled skies near Lake Tekapo

 - Hike majestic trails and glacier heads around Mount Cook National Park

-- Enjoy action packed Queenstown and beautiful Glenorchy
+- Discover action packed Queenstown and beautiful Glenorchy

-- Visit Fiordland National Park and enjoy an optional cruise through breath-taking Milford or Doubtful Sound.
+- Visit Fiordland National Park and enjoy an optional cruise through Milford or Doubtful Sound.

-- Watch cheeky penguins & seals on the Otago Peninsula
+- Spot cheeky penguins & barking seals on the Otago Peninsula

 - When can we go?
 All year round

 - Who is it suitable for?
-For families that enjoy everything Mother Nature can throw at them.
-Also lovers of alpine scenery, fabulous hiking, adrenaline activities and spectacular wildlife.
+For families that enjoy everything Mother Nature can throw at them; lovers of alpine scenery, fabulous hiking, adrenaline activities and spectacular wildlife

 New Zealand Adventure Holiday - Trip itinerary